Who Won Awards Season?

 Total: 59

 The walking (or is it dancing?) meme.
-Armie Hammer entered 2017 as a hunk whose attempts at A-List stardom had all fallen short – a WASPier Taylor Kitsch – and left it as a sensitive performer who blended effortless masculinity with shocking vulnerability.
-If there’s any cloud to his year, it’s that awards voters haven’t quite fallen in love with him the way the Internet has, with Saturday’s Indie Spirits marking his last chance to pick up some hardware.
+Armie Hammer entered 2017 as a hunk whose attempts at A-list stardom had all fallen short — a WASPier Taylor Kitsch — and left it as a sensitive performer who blended effortless masculinity with shocking vulnerability.
+If there’s any cloud to his year, it’s that awards voters haven’t quite fallen in love with him the way the internet has, with Saturday’s Indie Spirits marking his last chance to pick up some hardware.

 5. Margot Robbie